Corvette CrossFire Engine and Diagnosis

 Article by Mark Trotta

 For 1982 and 1984, Corvette buyers had no drivetrain options, it was the 350 cubic-inch Crossfire Injection engine (RPO L83).
 The Crossfire induction system was also available on 1982 and 1983 Z28 Camaros, but only on the 305 cubic-inch motor (RPO LU5).
-In the Camaro, the Crossfire motor gave 20 more horsepower over the carbureted 305 engine.
+On the Camaro, it provided 20 more horsepower over the carbureted 305 engine.

-The Corvette Crossfire engine featured two cross-mounted 48mm throttle-body injection units (GM# 17083055).
-Combined total flow was 750 cfm.
-Each throttle-body fed one bank of cylinders.
-The right-side throttle body fed the left bank of cylinders and the left-side fed the right bank.
+Featuring two cross-mounted 48mm throttle-body injection units (GM# 17083055), combined total flow was 750 cfm.
+Each throttle-body fed one bank of cylinders; the right-side throttle body fed the left bank of cylinders and the left-side fed the right bank.

 A low-pressure high-volume electric fuel pump was mounted inside the gas tank, which was activated by an electronic computer.